MyBash | Mobile | Offices |

 Agata Szczeszak-Brewer

-Agata Szczeszak-Brewer came to the United States from Poland as a Rotary Foundation Ambassadorial Scholar in 2002 and later completed her Ph.D. at the University of South Carolina.
-In 2006, she took the position of Byron K. Trippet Assistant Professor of English at Wabash College, where she teaches courses on James Joyce, 20th-century British and Irish Literature, and Postcolonial Literature, among others.
-She is the author of Empire and Pilgrimage in Conrad and Joyce (University Press of Florida, 2010) and the recipient of the Bruce Harkness Young Conrad Scholar Award for 2007.
-Currently, she serves as a Trustee of the Joseph Conrad Society of America (elected in January 2011).
-She is the director of Senior Colloquium at Wabash and the chair of the Gender Issues Committee.
+Agata Szczeszak-Brewer came to the United States from Poland as a Rotary Foundation Ambassadorial Scholar in 2002 and later completed her Ph.D. at the University of South Carolina in 2006.
+She is Professor of English and John P. Collett Chair in Rhetoric at Wabash College, where she teaches courses on South African Literature, Irish Literature, James Joyce, 20th-century British and Irish Literature, and Postcolonial Theory, among others.
+She has published two books: Empire and Pilgrimage in Conrad and Joyce (University Press of Florida, 2010) and Critical Approaches to Joseph Conrad (University of South Carolina Press, 2015).
+Her current book project is a comparative study of Irish and South African literatures.

 Ph.D., English, University of South Carolina, Columbia, 2006